Luzbel33/Luzbel33/README.md

 ## Hi there! 👋

-I'm a student currently pursuing a Full-Stack Web Developer diplomature course at the National University of Cordoba (UNC).
+I'm a Full-Stack Web Developer, graduated at National University of Cordoba (UNC).
 I'm passionate about web development and eager to apply my skills and knowledge in real-world projects.

 ## About Me

-- 🌱 I’m currently learning React and expanding my knowledge of JavaScript, HTML/CSS, MySQL, and API integration.
+- 🌱 Knowledge on React, JavaScript, MySQL, Firebase, NodeJs, Express, HTML/CSS and API integration.
 - 🔭 I’m currently working on an exciting e-commerce project, where I'm building a scalable and user-friendly platform.
-- 👯 I’m looking to collaborate on new projects and be part of a development team where I can contribute and learn from experienced professionals.
-- 🤔 I’m looking for help with getting my first job or gaining practical experience as a web developer.
+- 👯 Actually into a development team, focusing on delivering various projects to the market.

 ## Get in Touch